 A growing number of hepatitis elimination projects are being established across the United States.
-These projects implement the National Viral Hepatitis Action Plan’s call for more coordinated and collaborative efforts aimed at elimination.
+These projects implement the Viral Hepatitis National Strategic Plan’s call for more coordinated and collaborative efforts aimed at elimination.
 A wide range of stakeholders including states, local jurisdictions, health systems, and non-governmental organizations are leading and collaborating in these efforts across a variety of settings.
-To help keep track of these promising efforts, we have developed this map.
+To share information regarding these promising efforts, we have developed this map.

-Our goal is to benefit all stakeholders in the fight against viral hepatitis and:
+Our goals are to benefit all stakeholders in the fight against viral hepatitis and:

-- help stakeholders find others who believe it is feasible to eliminate the public health threat of viral hepatitis;
+- help stakeholders find others who have initiated efforts to eliminate the public health threat of viral hepatitis

-- expand support for elimination efforts by identifying existing efforts that stakeholders can join; and
+- expand support for elimination efforts by identifying existing efforts that stakeholders can join

-- raise awareness of the growing number of states, local jurisdictions and non-governmental organizations that are setting their sights on achieving the elimination of viral hepatitis among the people they serve.
+- raise awareness of the growing number of states, local jurisdictions and non-governmental organizations that are implementing steps to eliminate viral hepatitis among people they serve

 This resource will be updated regularly.
-If you are part of an established elimination effort and would like to be added to this map, please email Corinna.Dan@hhs.gov with a description of your project and a link to online information.
+If you are part of a new, newly expanded, or established elimination effort and would like to be added to this map, please email Jessica.Deerin@hhs.gov with a description of your project and a link to online information.